DOMESSE/CI_PP1_KimOchSusan/README.md

 ### User Stories

-#### New User
-1. I want to see a clear homepage that doesn't overwhelm me
+1. I want to see a clear homepage that doesn't overwhelm me.
-2. I want to feel uplifted when I arrive at the different sections
+2. I want to feel warm and positive emotions when looking at the webpage.
-3. I want to easily understand what the page and the people behind it are about
+3. I want to easily understand what the page and the people behind it are about.
-4. I want to navigate easily and quickly through the page
+4. I want to navigate easily and quickly through the page.
-5. I wanna peek at the inside of their clinic
+5. I wanna peek at the inside of their clinic.

-#### Experienced User
-6. I want to quickly arrive at the different sections of the webpage
-7. I want to be able to access the contact information quickly
+6. I want to access contact information.
-8. I want to be able to dive a little bit deeper on what each therapy type entails
+7. I want to dive a little bit deeper on what each therapy type entails.

 ## Design